erdikoroglu/laravel-cpanel-email/README.md

-# PHP Laravel cPanel
+# PHP Laravel 9x cPanel E-Mail Manager
-# Update Laravel 9x.
-Thanks Naif
 A php laravel package to manage cPanel email accounts

 - Get a list of all email accounts.